What Does Overthinking Mean?

 This habit prevents you from taking action.
 It consumes your energy, disables your ability to make decisions, and puts you on a loop of thinking and thinking over and over again.

-This mental habit wastes your time and energy and prevents you from acting, doing new things, and making progress in your life.
+Overthinking is a mental habit that wastes your time and energy and prevents you from acting, doing new things, and making progress in your life.

 What Happens When You Overthink?